grafana/grafana/docs/sources/alerting/fundamentals/notifications/group-alert-notifications.md

 ## Timing options

 In the notification policy, you can also configure how often notifications are sent for each [group of alerts](#group-notifications).
-There are three distinct timers applied to all the resulting groups within the notification policy:
+There are three distinct timers applied to groups within the notification policy:

 - **[Group wait](#group-wait)**: the time to wait before sending the first notification for a new group of alerts.
 - **[Group interval](#group-interval)**: the time to wait before sending a notification about changes in the alert group.